Sorority House Massacre III: Hard to Die: Production

 Jim Wynorski had made the previous film for Julie Corman, which was called Sorority House Massacre II.
 Corman's husband Roger wanted Wynorski to remake it, using the same story and cast.
 Wynorski says: "When Roger Corman saw what I did for his wife in just seven days, he wanted me to do the same for him".

-Corman wanted to re-use the sets which had just been used for Corporate Affairs (1990), which consisted of a reception area and a few suites.
+Corman wanted to re-use the sets that had just been used for Corporate Affairs (1990), which consisted of a reception area and a few suites.
 According to Mark Thomas McGee, who was hired to work on the script:

 This change in locale presented Jim and I with a problem—how to get the women out of their clothes and into their underwear.
 Try to imagine someone like David Lean or William Wyler wrestling with a dilemma like this.
 Not that women would ever run around in their underwear regardless of the location, but it was a little easier to swallow when they were in a sorority house.
 I asked Jim if it would be too much of a problem to redress the reception area to make it seem like we're on different levels of a high rise instead of a single level office.
 Jim liked that idea because it opened up all sorts of possibilities for us.
 It not only gave the ladies more room to run and hide from the killer, it also meant (and this was the genius of the stroke) that they could discover a lingerie company on another level.
 The sequence where these ladies become so excited when they discover these frilly and sexy undergarments (and just can't wait to try them on) is as ridiculous and infantile as anything you can imagine.
 But half-naked women is just about all that a film like this has to offer.

-McGee says he had a week to write a script.
+McGee said that he had a week to write a script.
 He spent five days going in a different direction, but then realised Corman genuinely wanted a true remake, and spent two days redrafting.

 Wynorski says with the film: "I took Orville's hardships to even further extremes".

 The film is alternatively known as Tower of Terror.